Matthew Herbert: Career

+In August 2012, Meaningless was released under the pseudonym DJ Empty.
+The album was an experiment to see if war samples could be disguised in the form of dance music, making it a conceptual precursor to Matthew Herbert's The End of Silence (2013), which openly acknowledges the central focus on an audio sample from the Raid on Ras Lanuf.

 On 11 March 2013 a newly commissioned work by Herbert, for orchestra with electronics, based on a work by Rameau, was performed at The Roundhouse in London, as part of BBC Radio 3's "Baroque Remixed" series.

 In March 2013, his first five albums under moniker Herbert were released as Herbert Complete featuring bonus material and Abbey Road Sessions.
 Initially it was an iTunes Store (now Apple Music) exclusive (and subsequently released for streaming on Spotify too), but has never been sold in lossless physically or digitally.

 On 20 March 2015 Herbert announced The Shakes, his first album of dance music in nine years.
 This was followed up with the release of "Middle," the first track from the album.
 The Shakes was released in an innovative way, making one track and short accompanying film available on streaming and video platforms each week leading up to the album release.

 On 22 October 2021 Herbert released the album Musca on Accidental Records.

+In October 2023 Herbert received an Ivor Novello Award nomination at The Ivors Classical Awards.
+Estuary Sound Ark, a community project involving young participants and sounds collected by the local community in South Essex and North Kent was nominated for the Best Community and Participation Composition.

+Herbert was awarded the Ivor Novello Award for Innovation, presented in association with the Musicians' Union, at The Ivors Classical Awards 2023.
+The award acknowledged his outstanding contribution to music.

+In October 2024 Herbert received another Ivor Novello Award nomination at The Ivors Classical Awards.
+The Horse, for orchestra, horse skeleton and electronics, was nominated for Best Large Ensemble Composition.
+Herbert went on to win the Ivor Novello Award on 12 November 2024.